MathewSam/Spill_framework/README.md

 Responsible for version of batchnorm described in question as in Task1
 #### Convolution2D
 Responsible for the 2D convolution layer/kernels which is learnt and used as required
-#### Vectorize
-Responsible for vectorizing inputs to the layer from the output of a CNN stack *Not required by question.
-Was added to allow for freedom to add convolutional layers

 #### SoftmaxCrossEntropyLoss
 Uses logits to calculate soft max probabilities and associated loss from cross entropy function